unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

 The concept is fairly straightforward, but it can be tricky to implement.
 Here's how we do it:

 > We subtract 1 from the total number of values, multiple by 1/4, then add 1.
 If that gives a whole number, such as 8, then Q1 is the 8th value of the variable (when they're sorted from smallest to largest).
 If it gives a fractional number, such as 8.75, then Q1 is the mean of the 8th and 9th values.
-(There's a slightly more complicated version, but this method is already complicated enough, and serves most purposes.)
+(There's a slightly more complicated version, but this method is already complicated enough, and serves well for most purposes.)

 Let's do this for the time variable of the marathon data: